 As you consider which financial institutions you trust to hold your business cash, there are many considerations beyond whether or not your deposit account is federally insured.

 Banks have long sought to staff their business-facing teams with local area experts who can provide a consultative approach to financial success, a strategy known as “Relationship Banking.”

-What Are the Benefits of Traditional Relationship Banking?
+Benefits of Traditional Relationship Banking

-Keep in mind that while banks have a lot of data about your business in the form of individual transactions, accounting and better yet, cash flow management analytics are what really tell the story of where your business is and where it is going.
+Keep in mind that banks have a lot of data about your business in the form of individual transactions, accounting, and cash flow management analytics.
+But what are these conveying about your business and where it is going.

 – Greg Wilson, CEO of Lamar National Bank

 Indeed FINSYNC has formed a partnership with a network of banks to help your business be more efficient and successful.
 See if your bank is part of our growing network.